 No matter how healthy you are today, a major health crisis or a serious accident can leave you incapacitated tomorrow.
 Failing to create a power of attorney often means someone who may not be familiar with your wishes will make important medical and financial decisions for you.

 At The Law Office of Jason R. Carpenter, we believe that establishing a power of attorney is a critical component to every family's estate plan.
-We create all types of power of attorney documents for those located all throughout Central Pennsylvania.
+We create all types of power of attorney documents for those located in Harrisburg, Mechanicsburg, and all throughout Central Pennsylvania.

 Health Care Vs. Financial Power of Attorney